MileHacker Logo

 Train Departure Timing & Facilities

 For when trains leave from Köln Hauptbahnhof, arrive at the station 15-30 minutes before your train is scheduled to leave.
 This provides enough time to locate your platform, find your train, and settle in, especially at a large and busy station.
-Boarding procedures for trains provide generally quicker than for flights.
+Boarding procedures for railway travel provide generally quicker than for flights.

 Station Facilities